 Cost Is More Than Money

-When considering the cost of adoption in U.S., it’s important to remember that the cost of building your family through adoption is not all a financial cost.
+When considering the cost of adoption in the U.S., it’s important to remember that the cost of building your family through adoption is not all financial.
 The adoption process can be long, complicated, risky, and emotionally exhausting.
-It’s possible that you may experience a failed match or a failed adoptive placement.
-It’s possible that your foster child will be reunified with her biological parent or placed with another relative (reunification is almost always the first goal of foster care).
-It’s possible that the country where you are pursuing an international adoption will suspend or close its program.
-It’s possible that you will fall in love with a child who will never be a permanent part of your family.
+You may experience a failed match or a failed adoptive placement.
+Your foster child may be reunified with her biological parent or placed with another relative (reunification is almost always the first goal of foster care).
+The country where you are pursuing an international adoption may suspend or close its program.
+You may fall in love with a child who will never be a permanent part of your family.
 Honestly, it’s one of my pet peeves as a mom who adopted both of my children from foster care when people casually mention that “adoption from foster care is free.”
 While my adoptions were not financially prohibitive for me (one was completely reimbursed by my agency and the other one was almost completely reimbursed), both cost me very dearly in terms of time, energy, emotional investment, and frustration tolerance.
 If you are considering adoption, keep in mind that the “cost” of the process is more than just money.

 Ways to Defray the Cost of Adoption

 If you are considering adoption and the financial investment is holding you back, take heart.
 There are many resources for hopeful adoptive parents to explore that can help ensure that the cost of adoption in the U.S. is not an insurmountable obstacle.